hacs/documentation/source/docs/publish/include.md

 [See Integration](integration.md#manifestjson)

-For more information about the integration manifest see here https://developers.home-assistant.io/creating_integration_manifest
+For more information about the integration manifest, [check out the documentation](https://developers.home-assistant.io/docs/creating_integration_manifest)

 ### Check HACS